 4) The UE to the AMF: if the UDM has requested an acknowledgement from the UE in the DL NAS TRANSPORT message and the security check in step 2 was successful, the UE sends an UL NAS TRANSPORT message to the serving AMF with an SOR transparent container including the UE acknowledgement.

-If the selected PLMN is a VPLMN, the UE does not have an established emergency PDU session, the UE is in automatic network selection mode, and the SOR-CMCI requires that the UE shall move to the idle mode, then the UE shall release the current N1 NAS signalling connection locally; and
+If the selected PLMN is a VPLMN, the UE does not have an established emergency PDU session, the UE is in automatic network selection mode, and the UE is configured with the SOR-CMCI or received the SOR-CMCI over N1 NAS signalling, the UE shall perform actions in subclause C.X.2; and

 5) The AMF to the HPLMN UDM: If the UL NAS TRANSPORT message with an SOR transparent container is received, the AMF uses the Nudm_SDM_Info service operation to provide the received SOR transparent container to the UDM.
 If the HPLMN decided that the UE is to acknowledge successful security check of the received steering of roaming information in step 1, the UDM verifies that the acknowledgement is provided by the UE.